rnorthconference/rnorthconference.github.io/content/about.md

 | `04:10 - 04:40 pm` \| `Breakout 5a` \| `Breakout 5b` |
 | `04:10 - 04:40 pm` \| `Breakout 6a` \| `Breakout 6b` |
 | `04:45 - 05:00 pm` \| `Closing` | |

+noRth is a collaboration between the following groups: <a href="https://www.meetup.com/RLadiesTC/" target="_blank"> R-Ladies Twin Cities</a>, the <a href="https://www.meetup.com/twincitiesrug/" target="_blank"> Twin Cities R User Group</a>, and the <a href="http://irsa.stat.umn.edu/" target="_blank"> Institute for Research and Statistical Applications</a> at the University of Minnesota - Twin Cities.